 Being from Oklahoma at that time, I thought Santa Cruz was amazing.
 The smell of the salt air and the hippie mentality.
 Great memories all these years.
-So when I pulled into Santa Cruz on my “trip to nowhere,” my mind started racing back to the eighties and the Pacific Ocean and the hot chicks in crocheted halter tops.
+So when I pulled into Santa Cruz, my mind started racing back to the eighties and the Pacific Ocean and the hot chicks in crocheted halter tops.
 I was quickly jolted into reality.
 And reality was that, over the 30+ years since I’d been here, things had changed.
 For one, no one was crocheting their clothes any more.
-And the smell of the ocean was a little fishier than I recalled.
-I had planned that my minivan would work just fine for sleeping in a couple of nights on the trip, and tonight was one of them.
+And the smell of the ocean here was a little fishier than I recalled.
+I had planned that my minivan would work just fine to sleep in the back a couple of nights on the trip, and tonight was one of them.
 I started looking for a place to park and the safest thing I could find was a Denny’s parking lot.
 I stacked up my pillows in the back seat and curled up with my blanket…mostly because I couldn’t stretch all the way out without curling something…and I attempted to get a good night’s rest.
 Or a few hours of sleep.
-Okay, maybe a couple of half hour bursts with my eyes closed in between homeless guys arguing and hookers whistling at passing residents.
-Luckily, Denny’s is open 24 hours, because by the time I just couldn’t stand another minute in the back of the minivan, I was hungry for…eggs.
+Okay, maybe a couple of half-hour bursts with my eyes closed in between homeless guys arguing and hookers whistling at passing residents.
+Luckily, Denny’s is open 24 hours, because by the time I just couldn’t stand another minute in the back of the minivan, I was hungry.
+For eggs.
 And that was the start of Day Three.

 It was a little rainy and overcast as I left Santa Cruz, and there were lots of interesting things to stop and take photos of along the way.
 A small white church with a gigantic sign demanding that we all repent.
-Not just you and me…all of America.
+Not just you and me, mind you…all of America.
 There were old theaters and hotels with cool neon signs and a small town sushi-to-go restaurant for lunch as I tried to keep things moving…those little packets of soy sauce are not easy to navigate at 80 mph.
-An abandoned drive-in movie turned metal salvage yard was another ten minutes.
+An abandoned drive-in movie turned metal salvage yard was another ten minutes of my time.
 It was actually hard to keep moving along, and, even though I knew I had nowhere to be, I felt like something else was calling me to get going.

 But something seemed slightly magical about Dunsmuir.
 Maybe it was just the mist.